Vespatour

 Last stop?

 Recanati, near Ancona.
-There, where the house of poet Leopardi and the National Center of Studi Leopardiani are located, I discovered that the hedge of the infinity really does exist.
+There, where the house of the poet Leopardi and the National Center of Studi Leopardiani are located, I discovered that the hedge of the infinity really does exist.

 Simply magic.
 A place where I thought about the whole journey.